From citizens’ pockets to soldiers’ hands: Ukraine’s crowdfunded war

 Tank antennas, power banks, and rifle scopes fill a back room.
 The group makes anywhere from three to 15 deliveries daily to different parts of Ukraine.

-Mr. Pyrtula, a former TV host and actor whose epic military fundraising efforts have turned him into a household name, is both tired and upbeat.
+Mr. Prytula, a former TV host and actor whose epic military fundraising efforts have turned him into a household name, is both tired and upbeat.
 He has just returned from a trip to Lviv, near the Polish border, where he had collected a batch of 24 armored personnel vehicles.

-It had taken less than two days to raise the $6.5 million needed to pay for them, which Mr. Pyrtula calls “another example of there is no such thing as impossible in the Ukrainian language.”
+It had taken less than two days to raise the $6.5 million needed to pay for them, which Mr. Prytula calls “another example of there is no such thing as impossible in the Ukrainian language.”

 Crowdfunding has become a way of life in wartime Ukraine.
 Those fighting in the front may be far away, but they are not forgotten in Kyiv.
 Billboard campaigns urge citizens to fund the war effort.
 Opening any social media app, such as Instagram; the messaging app Telegram; or ride-sharing platforms, such as BlaBlaCar, prompts a request to donate to the troops.